Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Nmap done: 1 IP address (1 host up) scanned in 0.19 seconds
 ```

-Although initially I had hoped for an open `ssh` port, `telnet` can also provide access to a virtual terminal and
+Initially I had hoped for an open `ssh` port, `telnet` can also provide access to a virtual terminal.
+Although `telnet` is sometimes considered as lesser compared to `ssh` because it is less secure for
-it just as good for my local usecase.
+my local test oriented use case it is just as good.

-I then opened a telnet connection and logged into the `admin` user's session.
+I then opened a telnet connection and logged into the `admin` user session.

 ```sh
 pitchu /dev >telnet 192.168.4.106 23